 This journey’s not for everyone.
 The fact is, it can be exhausting.
 Imagine a cycle of anticipation, hope, excitement, and disappointment that repeats itself every 28 days.
 It’s no wonder that many couples going through fertility troubles suffer from depression.

-At some point, you’re bound to ask yourselves: “How far are we willing to take this?”
+At some point, you will ask yourselves: “How far are we willing to take this?”
 The answer isn’t always the same for every couple (or even every individual).

 - Start by taking a break.
 One or two cycles away from fertility treatments (or even just counting the days of your monthly cycle) can give you a breather.
 It also gives you some time to think about where you want to go from here, without the constant pressure of a potential pregnancy staring you in the face.

 - Take inventory.
 Look at how your infertility struggles have impacted you so far.
-How has it affected your time, your emotional energy, your relationship with your partner and your budget?
+How has it affected your time, emotional energy, relationship with your partner, and budget?
 How much more is the continued struggle likely to affect those areas of your life?

-- Recognize that, sometimes, the most you can do doesn’t mean you’ve gone all the way.
+- Recognize that you may stop before other people do.
 There’s nothing wrong with stopping short of fertility treatments.
 You may have religious or ethical convictions that get in the way of certain types of procedures, and that’s not necessarily a bad thing.
 You might decide that the infertility struggle has already cost you too much in your relationship with your partner or other areas.
-Not everyone needs to, wants to or should pursue further reproductive assistance.
+Not everyone needs to, wants to, or should pursue further reproductive assistance.

 There’s no “one size fits all” answer when it comes to fertility choices.
 It’s a process that every couple who struggles with infertility has to go through.
-The most important thing to keep in mind through the entire process is that your own well-being: emotional, relational, financial and physical, have to take guide your choices and help you determine your own path.
+The most important thing to keep in mind through the entire process is that your well-being: emotional, relational, financial, and physical, have to take guide your choices and help you determine your path.